Georgia Bulldogs: Men's tennis

 Under the direction of Dan Magill from 1954 to 1988 and his successor (and current head coach) Manuel Diaz, the Georgia Men's Tennis program ranks among the nation's best.
-The team has won a total of eight tennis national championships in 1985, '87, '99, 2001, '06 (indoor), 07 (indoor and NCAA Division I), and 2008.
+The team has won a total of eight tennis national championships in 1985, 1987, 1999, 2001, 2006 (indoor), 2007 (indoor and NCAA Division I), and 2008.
 The Bulldogs' six NCAA team championships rank fourth all-time.
 The 2007 indoor championship made Georgia only the sixth team in history to successfully defend the ITA Indoor title.
 Coach Manuel Diaz is the only NCAA Division I active coach with more than one NCAA team Championships, with four.

 The squad has won 32 Southeastern Conference championships, 25 regular season championships and seven SEC tournament championships.

 The NCAA Men's Tennis Championship has been held in Athens 24 times in the past 35 years, including consecutively from 1977 to 1989 and in 2007.
 All but one (2008) of UGA's NCAA team championships have been won in Athens.

 Women's tennis

-UGA alum Jeff Wallace has coached the Georgia Women's Tennis program since 1985, and is currently the winningest active NCAA women's tennis coach.
-His teams have won two NCAA team championships (1994 and 2000), three ITA Indoor Championships (1994, 1995 and 2002) and nine SEC titles.
-Coach Walace's players have also won several individual NCAA titles.
-The NCAA Women's Tennis Championship has been held in Athens 3 times.
+UGA alumnus Jeff Wallace coached the Georgia Women's Tennis program from 1985 through 2023 and was then the winningest NCAA women's tennis coach with six National Championships (2 NCAA, 4 USTA/ITA Indoor) and an 814-198 record.
+Former Georgia men's tennis national champion Drake Bernstein became head coach in 2024.
+He earned SEC Coach of the Year and his team won the NCAA team championship and SEC Championship in his second year coaching.
+Recently the woman's teams have won three NCAA team championships (1994, 2000, and 2025), five ITA Indoor Championships (1994, 1995, 2002, 2019, and 2025) and ten SEC titles, while individual players have won several individual NCAA titles, and Dasha Vidmanova was named the 2025 SEC Female Athlete of the Year, the first women’s tennis player in SEC history to receive the award.
+The NCAA Women's Tennis Championship has been held in Athens three times.

 Track & field and cross country

 Men's track & field

 Notable UGA men's track and field athletes include Olympic gold medalist Forrest Towns and bronze medalist Reese Hoffa.

-UGA coach Petros Kyprianou guided the UGA men's track and field team to the 2018 NCAA men's Division I Outdoor Track and Field Championship title.
+Former UGA coach Petros Kyprianou guided the UGA men's track and field team to the 2018 NCAA men's Division I Outdoor Track and Field Championship title.